 Where do you want to be?

 Tip: Try not only thinking about this, but also jotting down what you’ve come up.
 Documenting where you are now and the goals you’ve set are crucial in your growth journey.
-Why not give this journal a try, designed to make goal setting and crushing, a breeze.
+Why not create journal, designed to make goal setting and crushing, a breeze.

 Get to know your kids

-Help your children to be goal oriented and action driven from an early age.
+Help your children to be goal-oriented and action driven from an early age.
 Not neurotic about all the finer details of their young life, of course, but to have some sort of clear direction of things they’d like to do in the future.
 This will help them (and you) to determine what subjects to pay special attention in school to and which extra-curricular activities or hobbies they should pick up.
 Bear in mind these goals shouldn’t only be profession-related, but can be things that will help them in becoming well-rounded, responsible and compassionate future citizens.
-For instance, as a kid I had a liking for languages, particularly Spanish, and to encourage that, my parents enrolled me into summer Spanish courses from I was 5 years old onward.
-Also, I knew from early on that I liked everything to do with leading a balanced, active lifestyle, so in high school I joined an after-school club that promoted those sort of things through guest-speaker talks, excursions etc. When I was 17, I channelled desire to help disadvantaged people into joining an outreach programme through school which visited disabled residents at a state-run home.
-Those are 3 things I did as a kid that I still look back at with great fondness.
-I’m so thankful for all the talks with my parents that encouraged me to do those things.

 Tip 1: Pick up one of these handy-dandy journals for your child to start getting his/her goal-setting on.